jonnycarroll/jonnycarroll.github.io/README.md

 Add in Alpine.js and overall you have a very quick and easy way to build ann interactive static website.

 # Running the site locally

+Before you go any further, [install Jekyll](https://jekyllrb.com/docs/installation/) to your preferred development environment.
+Personally, I use Ubuntu within WSL.

 For local development, use the following script: